Department of Theater Arts

 This course is dedicated to bridging the gap between audience and artists through the act of analysis, equipping students with a better understanding of the methodologies of play reading while cultivating a new appreciation for the power and importance of the dramatic arts.

-This course provides credit for students working with instructors on productions, whether as actors, set builders or crew members.
-Course may be repeated for up to 6 units toward graduation.
+This course provides credit for student-actors working with instructors on productions.
+Course may be repeated for up to 12 units toward graduation.

 THTR 221, Theatrical Sets and Properties, 3 Units